-To get this set up, I simply printed out the pages that my kids would need (below) and grabbed a basket of dominoes.
+To get this set up, I simply print out the pages that my kids will need (below) and grab a basket of dominoes.

 There are two options for playing, depending on the level of your students.
 You can choose to play with sums to 5, or you can take it further and play with sums to 10.

-I used the sums to 5 as a warm up for the day/morning task, so it was used without dominoes.
+I use the sums to 5 as a warm up for the day, so we use it without dominoes.
 Kids count the dots and write the equation underneath.

 This gives them practice with forming addition equations and seeing how parts can combine to make a new total.

-In math centers, I had out the sums to 10 version, and kids not only wrote the equations, but also searched for a matching domino.
+In our math center students not only write the equations, but also search for a matching domino.
 This gives them double exposure to that specific grouping of dots and lets them work on counting, subitizing, and adding.

-Ready for some domino addition?
-Grab your set of the printables by clicking the yellow button below.
+Ready for some fun with dominoes and addition?
+Grab your set of the free printables by clicking the large, yellow download button below!